Nonlinear Meta-Learning Can Guarantee Faster Rates: Introduction

 Fortunately, as we show in this work, nonlinear meta-learning remains possible with rate guarantees improving in both $N$ and $n$.
 Our approach relies on the following initial fact: if the links $\{g_i\}_{i=1}^N$ are linear in $\cH$, it easily follows that the individual regression functions $\{f_i\}_{i=1}^N$ all live in the span $\cH_s\subset \cH$ of the shared representation $\Gamma$ (see setup Section \ref{setup}).
 Thus, under a {\it richness assumption} where $\{f_i\}_{i=1}^N$ span $\cH_s$ \citep[extending usual assumptions in the linear case, e.g. of][]{du2021fewshot}, we may estimate $\cH_s$ by estimating the span of regularized estimates $\hat f_i$ of $f_i$.
 In order to guarantee fast rates that scale with $N$ and $n$, we need to \emph{under-regularize}, i.e., overfit task-specific estimates $\{\hat f_i\}_{i=1}^N$ to suitably decrease bias, at the cost of increased task-specific (hence overall) variance.
 Such under-regularization necessarily implies suboptimal regression in each task, but improves estimation of the representation defined by $\Gamma$.

 We demonstrate that these trade-offs may be satisfied, depending on the {\it smoothness} level of regression functions $\{f_i\}_{i=1}^N$, as captured by complementary regularity conditions on $\{f_i\}_{i=1}^N$ and the interaction between the kernel and data distributions $\{\mu_i\}_{i=1}^N$ defined on $\cX \times \R$ (see Section \ref{sec:regularity}), where we view $\cX$ and $\R$ as the input and output spaces, respectively.
-In the process, some interesting subtleties emerge: meta-learning benefits from {\it regularity beyond usual saturation points} that were established in traditional RKHS regression.
+In the process, some interesting subtleties emerge: meta-learning benefits from {\it regularity beyond usual saturation points} that were established in traditional RKHS regression (please refer to Remark~\ref{rem:beyondregression}).
 This further illustrates how the meta-learning goal of estimating $\Gamma$ inherently differs from regression, even when relying on regression estimates.
 This is discussed in further detail in Section \ref{ta}.

-Fast rates scaling in $N$ and $n$ for estimating $\cH_s = \cH_s(\Gamma)$ as $\hat \cH_s \doteq \operatorname{span}\{\hat f_i\}$ are established in Theorem \ref{th:pre_training}.
-This requires, among other tools, a basic variation on Davis-Kahan for infinite dimensional operators (Proposition~\ref{prop:davis_kahan_meta}).
-As a consequence, we show that by operating in $\hat \cH_s$ for the target regression problem, we can achieve \emph{parametric} target $L_2$ rates of $\tilde O(\sqrt{s/n})$ (see Corollary~\ref{cor:learning_rate}), which are much faster than the usual nonparametric rates for $f\in \cH$.
+Fast rates scaling in $N$ and $n$ for estimating $\cH_s = \cH_s(\Gamma)$ from $\operatorname{span}\{\hat f_i\}$ are established in Theorem \ref{th:pre_training}.
+This requires, among other tools, {a basic variation on Wedin’s $\sin-\Theta$ Theorem \cite{wedin1972perturbation} for infinite dimensional operators} (Proposition~\ref{prop:davis_kahan_meta}).
+As a consequence, we show that by operating in $\hat \cH_s$ (the estimation of $\cH_s$) for the target regression problem, we can achieve \emph{parametric} target $L_2$ rates of $\tilde O(\sqrt{s/n})$ (see Corollary~\ref{cor:learning_rate}), which are much faster than the usual nonparametric rates for $f\in \cH$.
 This last step requires us to establish closeness of projections onto the estimated $\hat \cH_s$ vs $\cH_s$.
-Moreover, when the feature map $K(x,\cdot)$ is finite dimensional, our results (see Example~\ref{ex:finite}) recover the learning rates obtained in earlier studies (e.g.~\cite{tripuraneni2021provable,du2021fewshot}), where $\Gamma$ is a linear projection.
+Moreover, when the feature map $K(x,\cdot)$ is finite dimensional, our results (see Example~\ref{ex:finite}) recover the learning rates obtained in earlier studies (e.g.~\cite{du2021fewshot,tripuraneni2021provable}), where $\Gamma$ is a linear projection.

-Finally, although much of the analysis and involved operations pertain to infinite dimensional $\cH$ space, the entire approach can be instantiated in input data space via suitable representation theorems (see Section~\ref{sec:algo}).
+Finally, although much of the analysis and involved operations pertain to infinite dimensional $\cH$ space, the entire approach can be instantiated in input data space via suitable representation theorems (see Section~\ref{sec:algo}). {This realization supports our theoretical findings with complementary experiments on simulated data, as detailed in Section~\ref{sec:exp}.}